tianheg/til/css/attach-a-fallback-value-to-a-css-variable.md

-# Attach a Fallback value to a CSS Variable
+# Attach A Fallback Value To A CSS Variable

 When using your variable as a CSS property value, you can attach a fallback value that your browser will revert to if the given variable is invalid.